How To Smash Ecommerce Sales On Black Friday & Cyber Monday

 - Make sure all complaints and customer queries are dealt with the same way.

 You Can Plan And Prepare, But Don’t Panic

 You can plan and prepare as much as possible and put the above procedures and methods into place, however, things can still go wrong!

 The best thing is to not panic or stress about the weekend.
 See it as an opportunity for your business to make some great sales, but don’t put too much pressure on yourself.

 You simply cannot avoid every thing that could go wrong.
 You cannot predict the future.
-But if you plan and prepare as much as possible, you should be feeling confident and ready to embrace Black Friday and Cyber Monday.
+But if you plan and prepare as much as possible, you should be feeling confident and ready to embrace the Black Friday and Cyber Monday crowds.

 - Preparation and organisation is key.
 If you have notes from last year - look at what went well, what you could do better this time and consider carefully how you can up your game.

 - If it is your first peak trading period, make sure you start making notes of everything you do to prepare so you can replicate it next time.
 You won't remember one year on what you did today.
 Write it down!